uzair19-ai/uzair19-ai/README.md

 * 🛠️ Beginner-level projects and learning experiments
 * 📦 Resources and guides I create for myself and others

- 🚧 Current Learning Topics
+What I have learned
 * ✅ C++ syntax and logic building
 * ✅ Python scripting

+ 🚧 Current Learning Topics
 * ✅ HTML/CSS basics for web

  📫 Connect with Me

-* 📧 Email: uzair18x@proton.me
+* 📧 Email: Uzairfaraz17@gmail.com
 * 🌐 Portfolio (coming soon)
+*
 > ✨ Thanks for visiting!
 > This profile is a learning log, so feel free to explore, learn, or share feedback!